julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 **1.1.9: Write a code fragment that puts the binary representation of a positive _integer N_ into a _String s_.**

+**_Observation:_**
+The book already provides a much simpler solution comparing to the described below, and there's one in the Java API too.
+But, in my opinion, the point is to understand the concepts and try to create/recreate your own implementation.

 **_Solution:_**

 Decomposing this problem is very easy, it's giving us the input and output: